arafatikram/arafatikram/README.md

 <h4> 👋 Hi, This is @arafatikram </h4>

 - Who is Passionatly curious in nature.
-- Who loves music, painting and sunset.
+- Who loves music, drawings and sunset.
 - Who loves doing small projects as he enjoys learning and exploring new field.

 Field of interest: Metaheuristic optimization, Image processing, Machine Learning & Deep-Learning